 Their are so many other options for baby wearing on the market.
 Please provide your baby with the safest option.
 Check out our baby carriers at our store!

 You've seen them.
 We've all seen them.
 In fact, I am one of them.
-Those crazy mamas (and daddys too) who chose to wear their babies rather than push them in a stroller.
-This seires is not meant to criticize any one for the choices they have made baby wearing.
-We are also not saying strollers are bad, I've been know to push a Phil & Teds around.
+Those crazy mamas (and daddys too) who choose to wear their babies rather then push them in a stroller.
+This series is not meant to criticize any one for the choices they have made while baby wearing and we are also not saying strollers are bad.
+I've been know to push a Phil & Teds around a time or two and we have made some serious baby wearing mistakes.
 This series is simply to educate the benefits of baby wearing, how to pick the right carrier, and how to use one's carrier.

 Carriers we recommend.

 Stretchy Wraps: Stretchy wraps are long pieces of material that you use to wrap your baby in.
-They typically will only go up to 16lbs.
+They typically will only hold a baby up to 16lbs.
 Once baby is too heavy, the stretchy fabric will no longer be able to support it.
 Stretchy wraps are a great option for new parents with newborns.
-With practice wrapping becomes easier, and you can tie it on you before you leave the house.
+With practice, wrapping becomes easier and you can tie it on you before you leave the house.
 The stretchy wrap is breast feeding friendly.
-We will be carrying stretchy wraps in January 2013.*
+We will be carrying stretchy wraps in January 2013.* (Update- look for our NEW stretchy wraps!
+Coming in November 2013!)

 Woven Wraps: A woven wrap is similar to a stretchy wrap.
 However, it is made from woven fabric and has no stretch in it.
 You can wrap baby from the newborn stage through toddler hood.
 Wear baby on the front, side and back.
-It offers many versatile options for wrapping and the techniques have probably been used since women were having babies.
+It offers many versatile options for wrapping and the techniques have probably been used since the beginning of time!
+(Update- We will be offering affordable woven wrap options in November 2013!)

 Mei Tai Carriers: